StanForever/awesome-websites/README.md

 * [https://localstack.cloud](https://localstack.cloud/) : Develop and test your cloud apps offline.
 * [https://learnxinyminutes.com](https://learnxinyminutes.com/) : Whirlwind tours of (several, hopefully many someday) popular and ought-to-be-more-popular programming languages, presented as valid, commented code and explained as they go.
 * [https://lunar.fyi](https://lunar.fyi/) : Intelligent adaptive brightness for your external display.
+* [https://learngitbranching.js.org](https://learngitbranching.js.org/) : The most visual and interactive way to learn Git on the web; you'll be challenged with exciting levels, given step-by-step demonstrations of powerful features, and maybe even have a bit of fun along the way.

 ## M :
 * [https://www.mathway.com](https://www.mathway.com/) : Free math problem solver answers your algebra homework questions with step-by-step explanations.